jwhitex/DockedDotNet/README.md

 ## Overview

-This is a production ready docker deployment setup for an Asp.Net Core application hosted behind an Nginx reverse proxy.
-It is assumed that the Asp.Net Core application to depend on node (see the app-img Dockerfile).
+This is a docker deployment setup for an Asp.Net Core application hosted behind an Nginx reverse proxy.
+It is assumed that the Asp.Net Core application depends on node (see the app-img Dockerfile).

 # Getting Started